 - You will have the opportunity to study abroad at one of a number of European universities.

 - Students can carry out fieldwork placements overseas.
 Roughly half of our students spend their second work placement abroad, engaging in research in countries such as South Africa, Botswana, India and Nepal.

-- We are fourth in London for Sociology in the subject rankings and third for Anthropology in London for student satisfaction the Complete University Guide 2014
+- We are fourth in London for Sociology in the subject rankings and 1st for Anthropology in the UK for student satisfaction in the Complete University Guide 2014

 - Student satisfaction: 98% of Anthropology students were satisfied with their course (National Student Survey 2013)